 Manuscripts should be submitted as a Microsoft Word document in 12-point font, double-spaced throughout, and follow The Chicago Manual of Style, 17th Edition.
 Citations should be entered as footnotes.
 A works cited listing provided at the end of an article is appreciated but not required, and should not be taken into consideration regarding article length/word count.

 The submission window for the 2021 edition has closed.
-If you would like to submit a manuscript for the 2021 edition, the deadline is March 1, 2021.
+If you would like to submit a manuscript for the 2022 edition, the deadline is April 1, 2022.
 Your manuscript will then either be reviewed by the editor (short-form articles) or be designated by the editor for review in a single-blind peer review process (long-form articles) to determine if it is eligible for publication or if it needs additional work.
-All authors should receive a notification of acceptance or declination by May 1.
+All authors should receive a notification of acceptance or declination by July 1, 2022.
 Once the article is accepted for publication, the editors will provide instructions in the following months regarding revisions and final edits.

 Send e-mail submissions or inquiries to: